-Alabama Workers Compensation Laws
+Alabama State Workers Compensation Laws

 Whether you work in construction, manufacturing, mining, or another profession, a workplace injury can have a lasting impact on your health.
 It can also place you in serious financial jeopardy.
 Fortunately, Alabama has protections in place for workers who get hurt or sick on the job.
 Here’s what you need to know about workers’ compensation.

 What Is Workers’ Compensation?

 In Alabama, most companies are required to carry workers’ compensation insurance, including any business with five or more full- or part-time employees.
 This coverage is designed to provide partial wage replacement and other benefits to workers who suffer an injury or illness on the job.
 The benefits you receive will vary depending on the severity of your ailment and how drastically it has affected your ability to work.

 What Are Disability Benefits?

 If you suffer a workplace injury or illness and must spend time away from work as a result, you may be entitled to disability benefits under Alabama law.

 - Temporary Total Disability: Temporary total disability (TTD) benefits are available to workers who miss more than three days of work following an injury.
 TTD benefits amount to two-thirds of your average weekly wage up to a maximum cap.
 You’ll receive these payments until you can return to work or achieve maximum medical improvement (MMI), which is the point at which further treatment will not benefit you.

 - Temporary Partial Disability: If you’re able to work but at a reduced capacity, you may receive temporary partial disability (TPD) benefits.
 TPD benefits provide two-thirds of the difference between your pre- and post-injury wages.
 For instance, if you earned $600 a week prior to your injury and $300 after, you’d receive two-thirds of the difference, or $200.
 These benefits are paid up to 300 weeks.